reddec/trusted-cgi/docs/usage/queues.md

 Endpoint: `/q/:queue-name`

-Allowed queue name: latin letters, numbers, dash, and 3 to 64 symbols length.
+Allowed queue names: latin letters, numbers, dash, and 3 to 64 symbols length.

-One queue always linked to one lambda, but one lambda can be linked to multiple queues.
+One queue is always linked to one lambda, but one lambda can be linked to multiple queues.